 "This time is different" - How Mr Yengyang is fighting against TB with psychosocial support

 Sustaining and completing tuberculosis (TB) treatment is a challenge for many people affected by TB.
 The treatment takes six to eight months, requires regular trips to medical facilities, and can have many side effects.
-To support people affected by TB in rural and remote areas of Lao PDR, HPP Laos establishes psychosocial support structures at household level: A TRIO consists of the TB patient and two family members or close friends.
-The TRIO ensures daily medication intake, and further supports the TB patient to improve their nutrition.
+To support people affected by TB in rural and remote areas of Lao PDR, HPP Laos establishes psychosocial support structures at household level: A TRIO consists of the TB client and two family members or close friends.
+The TRIO ensures daily medication intake, and further supports the TB client to improve their nutrition.
 For this purpose, HPP Laos trains TRIO members in nutrition awareness and home gardening, and provides them with seeds, tools and small animals.
 Improved nutrition supports the recovery process and strengthens people's overall health, thus boosting their immune systems and helping to prevent reinfection.

 Mr Mao Yengyang from Phaday village, Bolikhan District, is currently completing his second TB treatment.
 This time, he is confident he will recover as he has the support of his family as well as HPP Laos.
 He shares his story with us as he wishes for many more people to find the support they need to sustain their TB treatments.